danlewis85/Motivate/data/readme.md

 4.1) tbd

-5) tbd
+5) setup_yaml.ipynb

-Takes in the full synthetic dataset output in 3.4 and creates a yaml file that can be read into the Motivate ABM.
+Takes in the full synthetic agents dataset output in 3.4, the neighbourhood data from 4) and creates a series of yaml files that can be read into the Motivate ABM.
+This includes the agent specification, model parameters, and scenario specification.